Anuj2799/searchbar_animation/README.md

 #### onFieldSubmitted:
 - This is the onFieldSubmitted method of the textFormField.

+#### onEditingComplete:
+- This is the onEditingComplete method of the textFormField.

 #### enteredTextStyle:
 - This allows us to change the style of the text which user have entered in the textFormField of search box.